Inchill/web-sniffer/README.md

 In the Config the `resource` is set to true by default, and the web monitor will track the img, script and link resources loading, if loaded failed it will report the info which has target tag name and url.

-> **Tip**: When the page is first to load resources, the web monitor maybe loaded behind the link css stylesheets, in such case the web monitor could not track the failed loadings.
+> **Notice**: When the page is first to load resources, the web monitor maybe loaded behind the link css stylesheets, in such case the web monitor could not track the failed loadings.

 ## Usage